 Yarn companies need designs to sell yarn.
 What are pattern magazines, leaflets, and books without patterns?
 But not just any patterns!
 New ones, distinctive ones; yet some publishers recycle the same design with no additional compensation to the designer.
 What crocheter wants to pay for a design twice?
 Even if the publisher changes the yarn, crocheters still know it — this means that good design matters to crocheters.

 I keep the proposal deadlines in mind of some of the larger publishers.
 So far, I’ve been preoccupied with my own learning curve -learning how to produce my newsletter, use SEO and analytics, understand Facebook’s latest changes, etc. Before I know it, a freelance deadline has passed me by, so I look to the next ones.
-A design of mine is in a new book, Simply Crochet: 22 Stylish Designs for Everyday
+A design of mine is in a new book, Simply Crochet: 22 Stylish Designs for Everyday.
+Another one is in a forthcoming Tunisian crochet book by Dora Ohrenstein.

 UC: I love the Designing Vashti newsletter, especially how you share your inspirations and explorations of different techniques.
 How did you decide upon using that format to share your adventures in crochet?